Collected Works

 Lullabye

 I wanted to capture the visual essence of a lullabye.
 Perhaps I have, I'm not so sure.
-I do like this image though, regardless.
 The midnight/twilight hues, the snowy forest and the flowers that appear to be trapped beneath ice, the stars and that unearthly glow - there is something almost reasurring about the unknown, the mysterious - as if without it we might just curl up and die of 'reality'.....the glaring violence of 'known facts', the tragic consequences of a one-dimensional existence.

 You never know.